 While it may take some time for the majority of clinicians to effectively access EHRs with mobile devices, the number of mobile software applications for physicians is growing rapidly.

 Many clinicians already are familiar with Epocrates, the mobile health software application that can be used to check drug interactions, among other functions.
-But while Epocrates might have been first smartphone medical application (that later launched a tablet verion), it has since been joined by a growing number of others.
+But while Epocrates might have been the first smartphone medical application (that later launched a tablet version), it has since been joined by a growing number of others.

 There are downloadable apps like the online network Doximity, which launched in October 2010.
 It allows doctors to communicate with each other and trade notes in a HIPAA-secured environment.
 And there are mobile medical imaging apps, like Mobile CT Viewer, which was recently approved by the FDA.
 This app from Nephosity allows clinicians to remotely view various CT, X-ray and MRI images on an iPad when they don’t have access to a fixed workstation.